eaccooper5/python-api-challenge/README.md

 Add the hotel name and the country as additional information in the hover message for each city in the map.
 (10 points)

 ## Collaboration
 This project was completed by Erin Cooper with advice from Rythm Ahir about api requests and data in WeatherPy and help with linear regression functions.
+Additional help from AskBCS for assistance with API calls for the hotel_df section.

 ## Challenges
 In WeatherPy many of the linear regression plots would not display the equation, although the first plot did.
 I attempted to circumvent this issue by experiementing with different variable names to call the line equation but none of those worked, so I instead added code to print the line equation alongside each plot's -rvalue.
+Additional challenges calling the geoapify api.

 ## Contact
 If there are any questions or concerns, I can be reached at: